DeleAkinfenwa/pkmnTeamBuilder/README.md

 ### MVP

 - Retrieve data from my airtable API and the PokeAPI
-- Render data on page
-- Allow user to add a team to the airtable API
+- Allow user to select an assortment of pokemon for a team
+- Add users team to airtable API
+- Render lists of teams

 ### PostMVP

 - add a like button
 - Use local storage to save user favorites